-Adjustable – it is best that the furniture is adjustable considering the fact that your child grows up fast and you would want to keep the furniture for a longer period.
-This is especially true for bedroom furniture or bedding sets which is not only costly but bulky and you would want to make sure that it is still usable for years to come.
+Adjustable – it is best that the furniture is adjustable considering the fact that your child grows up fast.
+On top of that, you would want to keep the furniture for a longer period.
+This is especially true for bedroom furniture or bedding sets.
+These are not only costly but bulky and you would want to make sure that it is still usable for years to come.

-Easy to clean – You’ll want easy to wipe surfaces, in anticipation of your baby or toddler which will most likely be playing, spitting and throwing food in every crack of the furniture he or she can reach.
+Easy to clean – You’ll want easy to wipe surfaces, in anticipation of your baby or toddler.
+He or she will most likely be playing, spitting and throwing food in every crack of the furniture.
 For furniture made of fabric, make sure it has removable fabric that can be easily cleaned.

-Lockable Wheels – wheels can be convenient for moving the furniture from room to room, but always be sure the wheels are lockable when your children is in it or when it is not in use to prevent any untoward accident.
+Lockable Wheels – wheels can be convenient for moving the furniture from room to room.
+You must always be sure the wheels are lockable when your children is in it or when it is not in use to prevent any untoward accident.

 Storage – a furniture that is foldable or collapsible will make storage easier when it is not in use.

 Ease of Use -must be easy to set up and take down.